10/09/18 - Getting started on the Hope Schoolhouse

 11/25/18 - Finally got a couple of streetlights wired up

 These Woodland Scenics "Just Plug" streetlights are probably a bit more complicated than they need to be (or at least they are if you don't want to use WS's fancy wiring and invest in one of their expensive power supply systems).
-My first mistake was to assume that the streetlight LEDs had the same voltage rating as the ones in the Just Plug pickup I bought this past summer.
+My first mistake was to assume that the streetlight LEDs could handle the same voltage that the LEDs in the Just Plug pickup I bought this past summer did.
 Unfortunately, when I hooked one up to my 12V lighting circuit it instantly went "poof".

 Sadly, the packaging doesn't provide any voltage rating information... nor does WS's website.... nor does WS's technical support department (who basically just blew me off by saying that I should use their proprietary power supply system and stop bothering them).
 Complicating matters is the fact that the streetlight wires are supposed to hook up to an intermediate wire/plug arrangement that has a built in resistor (something I didn't realize right away, thus paving the way for my poofed light).